t-kuha/sdsoc/README.md

     - histogram

-      Example of performance improvement by not using xf::caclHist()
+      Example of performance improvement by not using xf::calcHist()